Sewer overflow

 We've notified Hauora Tairāwhiti Medical Officer of Health, water user and sports groups.

-Temporary warning signs are up - we advise no swimming, fishing or gathering shellfish in rivers and beaches until at least 5 days after the valves are closed and warning signs are removed.
+We advise no swimming, fishing or gathering shellfish in the city’s 3 rivers and Waikanae Beach until at least 5 days after the valves are closed and warning signs are removed.

-We’ll update the post when the discharge has stopped.
+We’ll update this notice when the discharge has stopped.

 We don't make the call to discharge to rivers lightly, we do this to prevent sewage from overflowing back into people's homes and properties in the city, and onto roads, causing a significant health risk.
 Unfortunately this however results in health risks in the rivers, beaches and nearby coastal areas, which is why we advise against swimming, fishing or gathering shellfish in rivers and beaches over this time.